Karenna Gore: Activism

 Gore has been heavily involved in climate activism, both in writing and direct action, including opposition to the construction of new pipelines and other infrastructure to support the fossil fuel industry.

 In 2016, Gore was part of the successful campaign against a fracked gas pipeline (the Constitution pipeline) through New York state, publishing an op-ed in the New York Times on the issue.

 In June 2016, Gore was among 23 protesters who were arrested for demonstrating at the site of construction of a pipeline in Boston that would carry fracked gas for the Houston-based Spectra company.
 She subsequently published an opinion piece, "Why I was arrested in West Roxbury," in The Boston Globe.

 In 2021, on the 49th anniversary of the Clean Water Act, she published a guest essay in the Virginia Mercury in opposition to the Mountain Valley Pipeline.

 Personal life

 On July 12, 1997, she married Andrew Newman Schiff, a primary care physician in Washington, D.C., and great-great grandson of Jacob Schiff, at the Washington National Cathedral.
 Andrew Schiff now works as a biotechnology fund manager.
 They have three children together: Wyatt Gore Schiff (born July 4, 1999, in New York City), Anna Hunger Schiff (born August 23, 2001, in New York City), and Oscar Aitcheson Schiff (born in 2006).
-She and husband Andrew separated in 2010 and later divorced.
+Gore and Schiff separated in 2010 and later divorced.